List of That Time I Got Reincarnated as a Slime characters: Moderate Harlequin Alliance

 A member of the Moderate Harlequin Alliance, wearing a mask of tears.
 She is one of Clayman's allies and one of the few people he cares for dearly.
 She manipulates Phobio together with Footman into resurrecting Charybdis.
 After Charybdis's defeat, Phobio later tried to get revenge on them during the battle between Rimuru and Clayman's forces, but she and Footman were too strong for him; however, they did not kill him as they weren't ordered to do so.
 Once she found out about Clayman's death, the team decide to go into hiding for a while.
+She and her allies eventually resurface and continue aiding Yuuki with his plans.